Unfortunately, the visual recording disconnected and is missing some session content. You can find the webinar links here:

 Trans-centered projects are demonstrating how and why legal advocacy aimed at economic empowerment and educational access are critical components of DV Advocacy.

-In this webinar, we will hear from leaders/experts from two programs: Drian Juarez, program manager at the LA LGBT Center’s Transgender Economic Empowerment Program, and Claire Farley, Director of Economic Development at the San Francisco LGBTQ Center.
+In this webinar, we will hear from leaders/experts from three programs: LaLa Zannell, lead organizer at NYC Anti-Violence Project, Drian Juarez, program manager at the LA LGBT Center’s Transgender Economic Empowerment Program, and Claire Farley, Director of Economic Development at the San Francisco LGBTQ Center.

 Legal advocacy can and should go beyond protection orders: Some survivors need help resolving warrants, aligning identification documents and clearing nuisance charges before they can move forward.
 We will connect the dots between transphobia, trans people’s experiences of IPV, and why advocacy aimed at economic and educational empowerment is so critical for this population when we think about DV advocacy.